-No matter how many steps you take to secure your business, and no matter how confident you are that a cyber criminal won’t find a way in, it’s still important to regularly backup your data.
+No matter how many steps you take to secure your business, or how confident you are that a cyber criminal won’t find a way in, it’s still important to regularly backup your data.

-If a cyber attack occurs, conducting regular backups of data will help you and your employees get back on track.
-This is especially true for ransomware attacks, as regularly backing up data will mitigate the amount of damage the cyber criminal can cause to your business.
+If a cyber attack occurs, conducting regular data backups will help you and your employees get back on track.
+Backups are especially helpful if your data becomes encrypted during a ransomware attack.
+You can restore your files from the latest backup to minimize the damage caused by the cyber criminal.

 6. Use antivirus software and firewalls